-- develop inclusive teaching approaches and co-ordinating provision for pupils with SEN and/or disabilities in their schools
+- develop inclusive teaching approaches and co-ordinate provision for pupils with SEN and/or disabilities in your school

 - apply methods to identify additional needs and monitor the progress of pupils with SEN and/or disabilities

 - instigate evidence-based, strategic approaches when deploying, supporting and managing other teaching and support staff

-- establish networks and partnerships with other SENCos and local advisors
+- establish networks and partnerships with other SENCos and local partners

 The programme includes: